EastonArcher/JavaScript-Frameworks/README.md

 4. Navigate to the desired framework directory: cd react-app or cd angular-app
 5. Install dependencies: npm install
 6. Run the app: npm start
-7. Open your browser and visit the local host to interact with the ToDo app
+7. Open your browser and visit the local host to interact with the application